qqqky/AssignmentQ/README.md

 # AssignmentQ

- * Entry entry point to the program is the DisplayController class.
+ * Entry point to the program is the DisplayController class.
  * The only dependency required is SQLite JDBC library (exact version used is: sqlite-jdbc-3.32.3.2)
  * Program works on Java 8.
  *